trustwallet/blockatlas/README.md

 The whole flow is not available at Atlas repo.
 We will have integration tests with it.
 Also there will be examples of all instances soon.

+### Tokens Cache

+A quite common, expensive operation is looking up the set of owned tokens for an address.
+(Referring to tokens as user-defined such as ERC-20).

+We remember the list of tokens for an address in the "tokens cache" tables.
+The API fills the cache lazily, whenever a request for the tokens list comes in.
+On top of that, a background routine updates the cache incrementally for existing addresses, by observing new token transactions.

+As of now, there is no garbage collection logic for the tokens cache, so it grows without bounds.
+The cache can be safely reset using SQL truncate: `TRUNCATE address_tokens, address_token_trackers;`.
+Just be sure to clean both tables at once, otherwise inconsistency arises.

 ## Setup

 ### Prerequisite